delzac/cntkx/README.md

 ***2019-03-02.***
 #### Added `VariationalDropout` and `WeightDroppedLSTM`
-CNTK implementation of `VariationalDropout` found in [A Theoretically Grounded Application of Dropout in Recurrent Neural Networks](https://arxiv.org/abs/1512.05287) and `WeightDroppedLSTM` proposed in a salesforce research paper [Regularizing and Optimizing LSTM Language Models](https://arxiv.org/abs/1708.02182).
+CNTK implementation of `Variational Dropout` found in [A Theoretically Grounded Application of Dropout in Recurrent Neural Networks](https://arxiv.org/abs/1512.05287) and `Weight Dropped LSTM` proposed in a salesforce research paper [Regularizing and Optimizing LSTM Language Models](https://arxiv.org/abs/1708.02182).

-`WeightDroppedLSTM` is a regularised LSTM that uses DropConnect on hidden-to-hidden weights as a form of recurrent regularisation.
+`Weight Dropped LSTM` is a regularised LSTM that uses DropConnect on hidden-to-hidden weights as a form of recurrent regularisation.
 It also include application of variational dropout on the inputs and outputs of the recurrent units for further regularisation.

-`VariationalDrpoout` is a regularisation that uses same dropout mask at each time step (i.e. across the dynamic sequence axis) as opposed to the naive application of `C.layers.Dropout` to a sequence which will result in a different dropout mask for every tensor along the sequence axis.
+`Variational Drpoout` is a regularisation that uses same dropout mask at each time step (i.e. across the dynamic sequence axis) as opposed to the naive application of `C.layers.Dropout` to a sequence which will result in a different dropout mask for every tensor along the sequence axis.